Last Updated: May 6, 2022 | Previous Versions

 “EU & UK Data Protection Law” means (i) Regulation 2016/679 of the European Parliament and of the Council on the protection of natural persons with regard to the Processing of Personal Data and on the free movement of such data (General Data Protection Regulation) (“GDPR“); and (ii) the GDPR as it forms part of United Kingdom law pursuant to Section 3 of the European Union (Withdrawal) Act 2018 (“UK GDPR“) and the Data Protection Act 2018.

 “Personal Data” means any information, including opinions, relating to an identified or identifiable natural person and includes similarly defined terms in Data Protection Laws, including, but not limited to, the definition of “personal information” in the CCPA.

-“Purposes“ shall mean (i) Snowflake’s provision of the Services as described in the Agreement, including Processing initiated by Users in their use of the Services; and (ii) further documented, reasonable instructions from Customer agreed upon by the Parties.
+“Purposes“ shall mean (i) Snowflake’s provision of the Snowflake Offerings as described in the Agreement, including Processing initiated by Users in their use of the Snowflake Offerings; and (ii) further documented, reasonable instructions from Customer agreed upon by the Parties.

 “Security Incident” means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of or access to Customer Personal Data.

 “Service” has the meaning set forth in the Agreement.